preludeorg/test/README.md

 # Verified Security Tests

 A [VST](https://docs.prelude.org/docs/tests) is a production ready TTP.
 Tests from this repository are automatically loaded into [Build](https://build.preludesecurity.com).
-You can run these tests by using [Detect](https://docs.prelude.org/docs/detect-getting-started).
+You can run these tests on endpoints by using [Detect](https://docs.prelude.org/docs/detect-getting-started).

 ## What is production ready?